Shocks, compressible perturbations, and intermittency in the very local interstellar medium: Voyager 1 and 2 observations and numerical modeling: Results

 It should be noted that the magnetic field strength in all models does not recover to its pre-\textit{pf2} values ($\sim 4 \mu$G) until at least 2030.
 So far, this behavior is consistent with the observations.
 We suggest that this is due to the global compression associated with SC-24.
 Models that adopt $B_\lism = 3.5,\mu$G appear to agree better with the magnetic field strength observed by V1, as the background negative radial gradient of $B$ is weaker in this case (Fig.~\ref{fig:linear_B}e).
 Future data by V1 may in fact help constrain the pristine LISM conditions, with the aid of global models.

 Panel (f) of Fig.~\ref{fig:linear_B} highlights the behavior of the components of \textbf{B}.
 The disagreement between the trends in the simulated and observed radial component, especially after $\sim$2015, has been the subject of recent discussions, see \citet{rankin2023} and the Appendix of \citet{burlaga2024a} (c.f. also the magnetic field directions shown in Fig.~\ref{fig:data}c,d).
 Despite our efforts to reproduce both large-scale compressible and transverse fluctuations in our models, this discrepancy remains.
 Current models are consistent with all of our simulations (steady-state as well as nominal solar-cycle runs) in terms of the large-scale trend exhibited by $B_R$.
 We also note that the fluctuations in $B_R$ are in general underestimated by the model, compared with the fluctuations in $B_N$.
 Interestingly, V1 recorded a rapid decrease in $B_N$ after 2021, which is stronger than the one produced by the models.
+The corresponding rotation of $\mathbf{B}$ is seen even more clearly in the magnetic field vector angles shown in Fig.~\ref{fig:data}(c,d).
+Clearly, the angles in heliocentric ecliptic coordinates at V1 and V2 tend toward the common asymptotic value, although the convergence is slow, different for the two directions, and is not reached within $\sim$500 au.
+Only in the recent V1 data, the azimuthal angle appears to be rotating towards the expected value, while the elevation angle is evolving in the expected direction but too rapidly, as compared to all models.
+Although Voyager 2 is likely to be insufficiently far from the heliopause to make a meaningful extrapolation, the modeling results at V2 seem to underestimate the azimuthal angle while reproducing the elevation angle quite well.

 Finally, our models show that the speed of propagation of solar-cycle-related perturbations decreases with distance, eventually reaching speeds comparable to that of V1 (Fig.~\ref{fig:ST_B_MF014_MF015}).
 Therefore, even if V1 were to remain operational out to distances of 200–250 au, it would hardly be overtaken by the global transient perturbation associated with the current solar cycle, SC~25.
 We predict that V1 will record relatively quiet VLISM conditions in the coming years, in terms of solar-driven perturbations.
 The situation is quite opposite for V2, as will be discussed below.